promatik/jQuery-Dynamic-URL/README.md

 # jQuery Dynamic URL v1.0

 ## Description
-With this plugin, you can easly change URL adress instanly when you load AJAX content into it.
+With this plugin, you can easily change URL address instantly when you load AJAX content into page.
 Furthermore you can access paths and querystring parameters.

 ## Demo